 LGBT and inclusion: too many companies are diverse without being inclusive

-In this Open Office Hour session, participants’ frustrations were palpable as they discussed inclusion and LGBT (lesbian, gay, bisexual and transgender) rights in their organizations at OWP liVe.
+In this Open Office Hour session, participants’ frustrations were palpable as they discussed inclusion and LGBTQ+ rights in their organizations at OWP liVe.

 “I don’t know what to do.
 I got pushback from managers who didn’t want to talk about this,” one said in the session hosted by Ina Toegel, Professor of Leadership and Organizational Change, and Misiek Jan Piskorski, Professor of Strategy and Innovation.

-“Things looks a bit neutral in my firm.
-It’s not an unspoken topic; we hear demands of LGBT community from time to time.
+“Things look a bit neutral in my firm.
+It’s not an unspoken topic; we hear demands from the LGBTQ+ community from time to time.
 But how do we raise awareness and bring it to the forefront?” asked another.

-A third person said: “I find it insulting to see LGBT as a business case, but maybe that’s actually necessary to push this thing through in our firms.”
+A third person said: “I find it insulting to see LGBTQ+ as a business case, but maybe that’s necessary to push this thing through in our firms.”